rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 Commands:

-- Waiting for a rebuild after making a small change.
+- Waiting for a rebuild after making a small change
-- Waiting for CI workflows that build Rust code.
+- Waiting for CI workflows that build Rust code
-- `cargo check` and `cargo build` not sharing compilation cache.
+- `cargo check` and `cargo build` not sharing compilation cache
-- `cargo check` and `cargo clippy` not sharing compilation cache.
+- `cargo check` and `cargo clippy` not sharing compilation cache
-- Waiting for an IDE to show me inline error/warning annotations.
+- Waiting for an IDE to show me inline error/warning annotations
+- `cargo` rebuilding everything from scratch and I do not understand why

 Priority: